 If you do the legwork on the time-consuming stuff your family lawyers or paralegals will not charge you the time.
 Secondly, it saves time providing them with the instructions they need to fill out the paperwork.
-You can cut out big costs doing as much to help as you can.
+You can cut out big costs by doing as much to help as you can.

 Make sure you closely consider your instructions and don’t think quickly and change your mind three times it will likely cost you exponentially more.
-Once the work is done and if you say it needs to be changed it takes more time and work for your lawyer and you will likely be charged for it!
+Once the work is done and if you say it needs to be changed it takes more time and works for your lawyer and you will likely be charged for it!

 Go in with an open mind and ears.
 If you have an attitude for reasonable compromise and listen to your advisor and try to adapt your preconceptions and be creative (working in the bounds of your family lawyer’s advice), your matter will settle faster.

 You should choose a law firm or move to a law firm with up-to-date technology that reduces the time they spend on your matter.
 If it looks like they are not using the latest methods and online forms, contacts, and tools, it is likely they are spending too much time doing things that technology can do for them.
 You will pay the difference in most cases.

 Finally remember that your family lawyer should be there to get you to the end of your matter as quickly and painlessly as possible (including the pain on your wallet) if you or your lawyer get caught up in the fight, it may be time to re-evaluate your desired outcome (if it’s not reasonable) or think about changing to a lawyer with your best interests at heart.